-A summary of my book, which will be published in German end-February.
+A metaphorical summary of my book, now published in German

 Holocaust Remembrance Day